p76121699/ls2ic_sdn_routing/README.md

 ```
 #### NOTE:
 * Algorithms like drisr and ospf do not require training.
-* Algorithms like drisr and ospf do not require training.
 * Training/testing splits are defined in the config files under `config/env`.
 * If your controller subprocess takes longer to start due to a slower machine, the DRL agent subprocess might encounter an error.
 In this case, close all subprocesses and the main program, then re-run main.py.